Civilian Opportunities as a Police Communications Technician

 Proof of Identity: Under the Immigration Reform and Control Act of 1986, you must be able to prove your identity and your right to obtain employment in the United States prior to employment with the City of New York.

-CIVIL SERVICE EXAM: Candidates must take and pass the Walk-in Civil Service Examination for Police Communication Technician.
+CIVIL SERVICE EXAM: Candidates must take and pass the Civil Service Examination for Police Communication Technician.

 Click here for information on Traffic, SchoolSafety & Commucations Technician positions